1dv032/syllabus/examination/part_2/examination.md

 #### Part 1 - Development environment with docker-compose
 In the first part you will build a development environment that runs all services on a local machine.
 You will start with trying to build docker images to all the different service.
 Then you will create a docker-compose-file that will create containers from the images and run the whole solution when the "developer" runs the command "docker-compose up".

+All your files should be pushed to a part1-folder in your examination repo (make it easy for the examiner to find).
+Your solution should be able to run with just one or two commands which you show in the folders README.md

 #### Part 2 - Production environment with Kubernetes